About The BID

 invested into improvements over the last 10 years

-of eligible businesses voted in favour of a second BID term
+of eligible businesses voted in favour of a third BID term

 1.6%